• Skip to primary navigation

 Final Amplification:

-• It has a simple and affordable design.
+• It is simple and cheap design

 Formulas and Calculations: